azuredevcollege/trainingdays/day3/challenges/challenge-bo-1.md

 - add additional application services

 :::tip
-📝 If you could not finish the breakout challenges of "Day 2", the is a [baseline deployment script](challenge-0.md) that will automatically deploy all necessary Azure services for you and put you in the position to start right away with this challenge.
+📝 If you could not finish the breakout challenges of "Day 2", there is a [baseline deployment script](challenge-0.md) that will automatically deploy all necessary Azure services for you and put you in the position to start right away with this challenge.
 :::

 ## Table Of Contents